-iOS 6 officially released for the iPhone, iPad and iPod touchAlex Wagner - Deputy Managing Editor, News Desk
+iOS 6 officially released for the iPhone, iPad and iPod touchAlex Wagner - Editorial Director of News and Content

 When Apple introduced the iPhone 5 a week ago, it said that iOS 6 would be released to the public on September 19, a couple of days ahead of the retail debut of its new handset.
 My page-a-day calendar has confirmed that today is indeed September 19, and as expected, Apple has indeed made iOS 6 available for download.
 The update is can be installed on the iPhone 3GS, iPhone 4, iPhone 4S, iPad 2, new iPad and the fourth-generation iPod touch by plugging into iTunes and hitting "Check for Update" or by heading into Settings > General > Software Update on your iDevice of choice.